virtualscienceforum/virtualscienceforum/texts/epn_paper.md

 To help the community members orient themselves in a new setting, we prepared basic guidelines for all online event participants: organizers, moderators, speakers, and audience members.
 Once we felt sufficiently confident, we ran an trial workshop with our direct colleagues as both speakers and the audience.
-We used this test run to try out different formats of accommodating interaction between the audience and the speaker, check out unexpected technical problems, and collect the impressions from a broader group of colleagues.
+We used this test run to try out different formats of interaction between the audience and the speaker, check out unexpected technical problems, and collect the impressions from a broader group of colleagues.
 More importantly, however, we observed that videoconferencing has now matured to accommodate high quality live talks, where every viewer gets the front row experience.
 Some of our attendees planned their own "watching parties" with a number of participants viewing as a group that pre-discussed their questions and afterwards shared them with the speaker.
-Overall we received overwhelmingly positive feedback from all participants.

-With this experience, we were ready to hit the ground running and managed to organize a virtual session only a few days after the cancellation of the APS March Meeting.
+With this experience we were ready to hit the ground running and managed to organize a virtual session only a few days after the cancellation of the APS March Meeting.
-We are now running the biweekly VSF Long Range Colloquium series.
+Now we are continuing to work in a steady pace: we improve the platform and organize a biweekly colloquium series.
 We also actively welcome community initiatives for organizing virtual conferences using our platform, and we are excited to already have the first of such conference applications in progress.
 Our experience with organizing online conferences and colloquia has shown that they provide a stimulating environment and foster fruitful discussions.

 <!-- #### We are confident that we will see an explosive growth of online events. -->

-With more and more people getting used to online meetings and seminars -- and with online conferencing software continually improving -- we expect and hope that online events keep growing.
+With more and more people getting used to online meetings and seminars—and with online conferencing software continually improving—we expect and hope that online events become commonplace.
 Not because of our platform; but because they allow for broad, easy accessibility and because of their potential contribution to reducing carbon emission.
 Our effort towards online conferences was not the first and is certainly no longer one of few.
 Online colloquia and seminars are now organized by many science departments and research institutes.